team113sanger/htslib-install-script/README.md

-The script `install_htslib.sh` is a convenience script to install `htslib` ([GitHub: samtools/htslib](https://github.com/samtools/htslib)), a popular library for fast compression and decompression that is often used by tools like `samtools` and `htslib`.
+The script `install_htslib.sh` is a convenience script to install `htslib` ([GitHub: samtools/htslib](https://github.com/samtools/htslib)), a popular library for reading and writing files in the SAM/BAM/CRAM formats as well as VCF/BCF formats.
+It includes `tabix` and `bgzip` utility programs.

 The script encapsulates the steps to download, configure, compile and install `htslib` to a specified location, for versions `1.14` to `1.20`.